cardanovalley/papel-mache/README.md

 # Papel Mache

-Papel Mache is an app that uploads pictures to IPFS through pinata.cloud
+Papel Mache is an app that uploads pictures to IPFS through pinata.cloud, useful for NFTs collections and automatically deploys in IPFS

 ---
 ## Requirements